capensisma/Herald/README.md

 ```

 #### On the Server
 You can create a new notification on the server with createNotification.
 This is what actually creates the notification.
-It calls on the courier `newPost` to figure out what metadata it needs.
-When it's saved in the database, the courier will be sure to deliver it via the appropriate media.
-In this case `onsite`, so it will be sent to the client for in app display.
+It calls on the courier `newPost` to determine what metadata it needs.
+When saved to the database, the courier will deliver it via the appropriate media - in this case `onsite`, so it will be sent to the client for in app display.

 ```js